coderholic/pyradio/README.md

 Esc/q/Left/h      -                                         Cancel / close window              Cancel / close window
 ```

+The same logic applies to all **PyRadio** windows.

+**Note:** All windows support changing the volume and muting / unmuting the player (provided that it is actually connected to a station).

 ## Config file

 **PyRadio** upon its execution tries to read its configuration file (i.e. *~/.config/pyradio/config*).
 If this file is not found, it will be created.
 If an error occurs while parsing it, an error message will be displayed and ***PyRadio*** will terminate.